Remiscan/colori/HOWTOBUILD.md

 You can manually trigger it by either:
 - running the `bundle colori.php` task in VS Code,
-- or by running `php build.php` in a terminal.
+- or by running `php build/php/build.php` in a terminal.